hpwn/coke-mouse/README.md

 - **Time of Day (Bedtime)**: mark a Positive habit to track nightly bedtimes.
   - Actions: **Log Now** captures the current local time, **Log Time…** lets you enter a specific date and HH:MM.
-  - Stats: Last, Best (7d), and Tonight’s target (Last - 5m, never earlier than an hour before the wrap).
+  - Stats: Last, Best (7d), and Tonight’s target (Last - 5m in local minutes, never earlier than 5:00 PM local).
   - Comparison uses a 6PM wrap by default so 11:00 PM outranks 2:00 AM.
   - CSV export adds metric_kind, metric_minutes, metric_normalized, metric_display, metric_tz_offset columns.
+  - CSV downloads are prefixed with a UTF-8 BOM so emoji stay intact in Excel.

 ## Contributing